 Involving stakeholders in this proposal: As detailed in the business plan, stakeholders will be engaged in multiple aspects of this project, including key decision-making processes.
-First, we will establish an External Advisory Board (EAB) of industry stakeholders to ensure that project activities are focused on industry needs, and the NRSP membership will meet at least annually with the EAB.
+First, we will establish an External Advisory Board (EAB) of industry stakeholders to ensure that project activities are focused on industry needs, and the NRSP leadership will meet at least annually with the EAB.
 Second, we will use the existing AnGenMap and other professional mailing lists to encourage broad participation by all stakeholders, including animal scientists, breeders, Extension personnel, and educators.
-Third, many of the bioinformaticians involved in NRSP-8 have contacts in data science, including public data resources, databases and cyber-infrastructure platforms, as well as through professional associations.
-These relationships will be leveraged into this NRSP, as well as to the broader data science community, through targeted workshops and training events.
+Third, many of the bioinformaticians involved in NRSP-8 have contacts in informatics and related engineering fields, including public data resources, databases and cyber-infrastructure platforms, as well as through professional associations.
+These relationships will be leveraged to support this NRSP, as well as to the broader informatics and engineering community, through targeted workshops and training events.
 This last approach will have the additional benefit of increasing awareness of opportunities for data scientists within animal agriculture.
 Details of how the stakeholders will be involved in this NRSP are further elaborated in the Business Plan and Integration sections.